Central Powers: War justifications

 The Ottoman Empire joined the war on the side of the Central Powers in November 1914.
 The Ottoman Empire had gained strong economic connections with Germany through the Berlin-to-Baghdad railway project that was still incomplete at the time.
 The Ottoman Empire made a formal alliance with Germany signed on 2 August 1914.
 The alliance treaty expected that the Ottoman Empire would become involved in the conflict in a short amount of time.
 However, for the first several months of the war, the Ottoman Empire maintained neutrality though it allowed a German naval squadron to enter and stay near the strait of Bosphorus.
 Ottoman officials informed the German government that the country needed time to prepare for conflict.
 Germany provided financial aid and weapons shipments to the Ottoman Empire.

-After pressure escalated from the German government demanding that the Ottoman Empire fulfill its treaty obligations, or else Germany would expel the country from the alliance and terminate economic and military assistance, the Ottoman government entered the war with the recently acquired cruisers from Germany, the Yavuz Sultan Selim (formerly SMS Goeben) and the Midilli (formerly SMS Breslau) launching a naval raid on the Russian port of Odessa, thus engaging in military action in accordance with its alliance obligations with Germany.
-Russia and the Triple Entente declared war on the Ottoman Empire.
+After pressure escalated from the German government demanding that the Ottoman Empire fulfill its treaty obligations, or else Germany would expel the country from the alliance and terminate economic and military assistance, the Ottoman government entered the war with the recently acquired cruisers from Germany, along with their own navy, launching a naval raid on the Russian ports of Odessa, Sevastopol, Novorossiysk, Feodosia, and Yalta, thus engaging in military action in accordance with its alliance obligations with Germany.
+Shortly after, the Triple Entente declared war on the Ottoman Empire.

 Bulgaria

 War justifications

-Bulgaria was still resentful after its defeat in July 1913 at the hands of Serbia, Greece and Romania.
-It signed a treaty of defensive alliance with the Ottoman Empire on 19 August 1914.
-It was the last country to join the Central Powers, which Bulgaria did in October 1915 by declaring war on Serbia.
+After Bulgaria's defeat in July 1913 at the hands of Serbia, Greece and Romania, it signed a treaty of defensive alliance with the Ottoman Empire on 19 August 1914.
+Bulgaria was the last country to join the Central Powers, which it did in October 1915 by declaring war on Serbia.
 It invaded Serbia in conjunction with German and Austro-Hungarian forces.

 Bulgaria held claims on the region of Vardar Macedonia then held by Serbia following the Balkan Wars of 1912–1913 and the Treaty of Bucharest (1913).
-As a condition of entering WW1 on the side of the Central Powers, Bulgaria was granted the right to reclaim that territory.
+As a condition of entering the war on the side of the Central Powers, Bulgaria was granted the right to reclaim that territory.